Planning a School Day Visit

 Selecting Planetarium Programming

 • Full Dome Movies – In addition to the live sky tour, we offer a selection of professionally produced full dome planetarium shows.
 These are the same types of shows offered in the largest planetarium in the world and are a great addition to our visit.
-As you develop a schedule for the day you can add / change the shows you are interested in.
-Please be mindful of the run time as you develop the schedule.
-There is no extra charge for these shows.
+Our current lineup:

 Telescopes